toopher/toopher-ruby/README.md

 ```

 #### Dependencies
-ToopherAPI Ruby Client depends on the oauth and json gems.
-To install:
+'ToopherAPI Ruby Client depends on the oauth and json gems.  'gem' will make sure these are installed.
+To install manually:
 ```shell
 $ gem install oauth
 $ gem install json